barbrick/Html5GridView/README.md

 <%@ Register TagPrefix="asp" Namespace="ActiveServerControls"%>

-You may than use the grid view as you had replacing GridView with Html5GridView
+You may then use the grid view as you had replacing GridView with Html5GridView